na-na-hi/renget/archive/chrprompt2.md

 **Guildmons**, If your character had to trade partners with another guild members, which other partner do you think would suit them best?
 >Adrian: I don't want to be partners with anybody, but if I was forced to, Toge was alright during that one job we did together.

+>Carrot: Well, i don't know, i'm new here so i'm not sure
+>Hazel: Same answer

 **Guildmons**, You saw a job listing in the bulletin board with a huge reward, but the description is quite suspicious to say the least... would you still risk it and take the job?
 >Cider: Who would be dumb enough to take a suspicious job?
 Y'know, this reminds me - one time I heard that someone at Wigglytuff's Guild went off to Amp Plains because of a ransom note and almost got mauled to death by a tribe of Electrike!
 Or... was it a tribe of Luxio?
 Eh, doesn't matter, point is that they were total morons for taking that mission on!

 >Elm: Hey, something like that could make up for a fun story to tell others later!
 I would at least meet the client and ask for more details.

+>Carrot & Hazel: Eh, we've taken worse jobs, worst case scenario we miss the reward but catch whoever requested the job

 **Guildmons**, An outlaw you've captured recently was accepted into the guild after he said that he was reformed (turns out to be a humon); would you accept him with open arms or would you be suspicious about his change of heart?
 >Adrian: I would kill Machamp on sight purely because he devolved me.
 I don't care where he's from, what he is, or what he wants to do at the guild.
 I hate him with every fiber of my body, more than anyone else I've ever fought.
 Any other outlaws, I don't really trust them.
 I'll leave that decision to the Guildmaster